Rangpur Division cricket team: History

 Rangpur Division was formed on 25 January 2010, as Bangladesh's seventh administrative division.
 Before that, the territory had been the northern eight districts of the Rajshahi Division and the new Rangpur division consists of the same eight districts.
 As the National Cricket League has always been based on the administrative divisions, it was decided to invite a Rangpur team and so increase the competition's membership from the existing six.
 In order to keep the membership an even number, the NCL also invited Dhaka Metropolis to join.
 The two new teams made their NCL debuts in the 2011–12 season.
 In the 2014–15 season, Rangpur won their first NCL championship in a last-ball finish on the final day of the competition.
+They were clear winners in 2022–23.

-At the end of the 2017-18 competition Rangpur Division had played, in seven seasons, a total of 46 first-class matches with 13 wins, 10 defeats and 23 draws.
+At the end of the 2024–25 competition Rangpur Division had played a total of 85 first-class matches with 25 wins, 19 defeats and 41 draws.